What is product marketing?

 Manage customer expectations

 Today’s customers are more informed and demanding than ever.
-This is why ensuring that the product delivers on its promises and meets customer expectations is a constant challenge.
+This is why ensuring that the product delivers on its promises and meets customer expectations, whether for a new feature or improved user experience.
 Misaligned expectations can lead to dissatisfaction, poor reviews, and churn.

 Solution: Craft realistic messaging that balances aspiration with accuracy.
 You can do this by regularly collecting customer feedback and updates from product development teams to incorporate into product updates or future campaigns.